xe-nvdk/follow-the-money/README.md

 ## Why InfluxDB?

 I'm in love with Time Series Database.
-I work for InfluxData, and lastly why not?
+I work for InfluxData, and lastly, why not?

 ## Can I use this?